The Volokh Conspiracy

 March 6, 12:30-2 PM, Washington College of Law, American University: "How to Reinvigorate Constitutional Limits on Presidential Power," Panel on limits on presidential power, Conference on "Presidential Power Under the Constitution."

 March 18, 3:40-4:30 PM, America's Health Insurance Plans, National Health Policy Conference: Panel on "Texas v.
 US and Other Legal Issues," with Prof. Nicholas Bagley (Michigan) and Prof. Abbe Gluck (Yale).
 This event is, I believe, only open to participants in the AHIP conference.
+UPDATE: This event has been cancelled, due to the coronavirus.

 March 24, Time TBA (but probably around noon), Sandra Day O'Connor College of Law, Arizona State University, Phoenix, AZ: "The Free Market Conservative Case for Open Borders," sponsored by Arizona State Federalist Society.
 Possible additional participants TBA.